Coastal Bend History

 New Auditorium-May 6, 1951.JPG

-In October 1951, Del Mar College elected its first Board of Regents and was no longer under control of CCISD.
+In October 1951, Del Mar College elected its first Board of Regents and was no longer under the control of CCISD.
 Dr. Charles L. Clark became the first Chairman of the Board.
 In its first 15 years, the college had become one of the finest junior colleges in the State of Texas.
 For many of us who grew up in Corpus Christi, Del Mar was a logical and inexpensive way to earn college credits in what now has become one of the finest Junior Colleges in the country.
-The story of Del Mar’s growth and continued success coming in Part 2.
+The story of Del Mar’s growth and continued success comes in Part 2.

 Robert Parks is a special contributor to KRIS 6 News.
 Parks was a history teacher at Carroll High School for 19 years and is now retired.
 His knowledge of Corpus Christi history makes him a unique expert in the subject.